semrush/intergalactic/website/docs/core-principles/writing-code/wrapping-components.md

 ## Making wrappers

-Use the special utility `makeWrapper` to wrap components.
+Use the special utility `wrapIntergalacticComponent` to wrap components.
 It does nothing in runtime but ensures correct typings in Typescript.

 ::: sandbox